-Keeping your pipes cold during this type of weather can wreak havoc on your pipes, so if you want to avoid some serious trouble, learn how to properly winterize your plumbing.
-While the pipes are generally pretty safe when temperatures are high, below freezing is a different story.
+Freezing temperatures can wreak havoc on your pipes, so if you want to avoid some serious trouble, learn how to properly winterize your plumbing, even with simple, inexpensive pipe insulation you can purchase and install on your own.
+While pipes are generally pretty safe when temperatures are high, below freezing is a different story.
 In fact, below freezing temperatures can quickly freeze joints, causing unbearable condensation and frozen pipes.
 Ice, combined with cold temperatures, creates cracks in pipes that can easily burst and don’t forget the resulting water damage that’ll ensue.
-Get your pipes heated before winter.
+Get your pipes insulated before winter.

 Another thing to check is making sure your chimney is in good standing.
 One of the most dangerous things that can happen during the winter is a catastrophic chimney fire.
 Not only can your home be damaged but there is also the threat of getting smoke and toxic fumes into your environment as a result of a badly maintained chimney.
 Make use of a high-pressure cleaning hose to blast away accumulated gunk and creosote from your chimney flue.
 A winter maintenance checklist needs to include chimney inspections and repairs as a basic part of your annual upkeep.

 Address water waste and drainage problems.
 Your septic tank is the primary way your home gets rid of the sewage waste produced by your toilets, septic system, washing machines, and dishwashers.
 Unfortunately, the tank is often at its lowest capacity during the winter, resulting in overflowing sewage tanks and other issues.
 A winter home maintenance checklist should make sure your septic tank is adequately filled or cleaned out as needed.